felix-20/gravitational_oceans/README.md

 ## setup

 we provide a `requirements.txt` file for you to install the required dependencies.
-It is highly recommended to install them in a virtual environment, we recomment [Python Virtual Venv]().
+It is highly recommended to install them in a virtual environment, i.e. [Python Virtual Environment](https://docs.python.org/3/tutorial/venv.html).
 Once all dependencies are installed you can start surfing.

 The source code for our networks and other approaches can be found in the `./src` directory.